 Expert cardiology care with a personal approach.

-A Holter monitor is a portable ECG device that records your heart’s electrical activity continuously over 24 to 48 hours.
+A Holter monitor is a portable ECG device used to record your heart’s electrical activity continuously over time.
+It helps detect rhythm disturbances that may not be captured during a short in-clinic ECG.

 During your appointment: